evelynfoy/fun-online-quiz-game/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)
+I created a repository in github for this project https://github.com/evelynfoy/fun-online-quiz-game I then used the gitpod editor to build it.

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
+  - Then click the Pages tab.
   - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once the master branch has been selected, the page will be automatically refresh with a link to the deployed site.

-The live link can be found here - https://code-institute-org.github.io/love-maths/
+The live link can be found here - https://evelynfoy.github.io/fun-online-quiz-game/

 ## Credits